wrjodjana/obsidian-vault/interview/behavioral interviews/structureiq.md

 **Why StructureIQ**
 - Firstly, with my research experience I have a strong background within the industry of this role, specifically to like structural and transportation engineering
 - Secondly, I have a brief background in artificial intelligence, so I think joining a company like StructureIQ I would expand more on these skills while also improving my current backend engineering skills.
-On the IoT side it'd be something completely new.
+On the IoT side it'd be something completely new/
-- Finally,

 **Why this role?**
 - In terms of technical understanding, I've previously worked with Python, Flask and mySQL before so I have a strong, in-depth knowledge of how these technologies interact with frontend and backend applications